aclark4life/pelican-blog/content/please-do-my-homework.rst

 In the real world, you cannot say to your friends and/or coworkers::

     My boss is such a jerk.
-If you could just give me a working of example of how to do my job, that would be awesome!
+If you could just give me a working example of how to do my job, that would be awesome!
 Lolz.

 So please, /r/Python, let's **start asking more meaningful questions**.
 And if there is anything I can do to help, please let me know.